Methodius Stratiev

-Archbishop Methodius Stratiev AA (secular name Nikola Dimitrov Stratiev) (1916 - 2006) was a Bulgarian Catholic priest, an Augustinian monk (AA), Titular Archbishop, former Exarch of Sofia Exarchate and political prisoner during the trials against Catholic priests in Bulgaria.
+Archbishop Methodius Stratiev AA, (secular name Nikola Dimitrov Stratiev) (1916 - 2006) was a Bulgarian Catholic priest, of the Order of Saint Augustine, Titular Archbishop and former Exarch of Sofia Exarchate and political prisoner during the trials against Catholic priests in Bulgaria.

 Early life and education

 He was born on 11 January 1916 in the village of Srem.
 In his native village he completed primary education, then from 1928 to 1931 was still in high school at Yambol.
 He then studied 5 years in the French College "Saint Augustine" in Plovdiv.
 On 6 October 1936 he went to France to do the monastic community of Augustine-Assumptionist Fathers.
 On 21 November 1936 beginning novitiate receives robe and new monastic name of Methodius.
 Both studied at the Seminary for foreign missions Nozeroa.
 In the period 1937-1942 he studied philosophy and theology at the Catholic Institute in Paris, which is a branch of the Sorbonne.
 On 26 July 1942 he was ordained an Augustine priest by Bishop Pius Neve, AA (1877–1946).